 Palms are often considered to be the standard bearers of exotic gardening in the U.K..
 It is difficult to disagree.
 Almost all gardeners who wish to create an exotic garden will sooner or later, generally sooner rather than later, incorporate at least one palm into their scheme.
-This is not without its pitfalls: sound advice on growing palms is not always readily available outside specialist nurseries, often plants inappropriate for our climate are offered for sale, on many occasions plants are mislabeled and sometimes the growing point my be damaged - a defect often invisible to the untrained eye.
-They can also be very expensive.
+This is not without its pitfalls: sound advice on growing palms is not always readily available outside specialist nurseries, often plants inappropriate for our climate are offered for sale, on many occasions plants are mislabeled and sometimes the growing point may be damaged -

 Palms are trees but they are quite unlike any other tree.
 Typically, they do not have branching trunks nor do they have any branches at all.
 They have a crown of large leaves at the top of the trunk which, once fully formed, does not significantly increase in size.
 This makes their growth pattern and mature appearance reasonably predictable - unlike that of many trees and shrubs.
 They can therefore be sited with a fair degree of precision and grow to produce expected results.